Trump lashes out at Omarosa, calling her a 'dog'

 There was some confusion over whether Manigault Newman had actually heard him use the word on tape or whether someone made the claim to her.
 She attempted to clear up that discrepancy -- in her book she says she didn't hear it herself -- when she said she heard him use the N-word after the book had gone to press.

+Trump counselor offers an explanationTalking to White House reporters on the North Lawn driveway Tuesday, Kellyanne Conway, counselor to the president, suggested she had actually briefed the president during the campaign regarding the possible release of an N-word tape.

+"It was my job to tell the president every rumor, innuendo, fact, fiction," Conway said.

-After calling her a "low-life" a day earlier, he referred to Manigault Newman as "deranged" in Monday's tweets.
+Trump, after calling her a "low-life" a day earlier, referred to Manigault Newman as "deranged" in Monday's tweets.

 Manigault Newman released audio of her conversation with Kelly Sunday and then followed that up by releasing a conversation with Trump himself on Monday's "Today" show.
 She played just a brief clip -- not independently verified by NBC -- in which the president seemed surprised by her exit and said he was not responsible.